-- HIV testing (see SSP Manual)

-- HBV and HCV testing to include hepatitis B surface antigen (HBsAg), hepatitis B surface antibody (HBsAb), hepatitis B core antibody (HBcAb) and hepatitis C antibody (HCV) tests

-- CBC with differential and platelets

-- Chemistry testing (BUN/urea, Na, K, Cl, CO2, CPK, creatinine, total protein, glucose, calcium, phosphorous, amylase, lipase, magnesium)

-- LFTs (AST, ALT, total bilirubin, alkaline phosphatase)

-- Fasting lipid profile (total cholesterol, HDL, triglycerides, LDL calculated or measured (participants should be fasting for at least 8 [preferably 12] hours prior to sample collection)

-- Syphilis serologic testing (men and women)

-- Urine for GC/CT testing for men and women. (may be replaced with a vaginal swab in women if desired)

-- Urinalysis (protein and glucose)

-- Urine test for pregnancy\

-- Rectal swabs for GC/CT for men and women (for non-US sites, batch and ship to the HPTN LC; for US sites, testing will be performed locally)

-- Plasma storage

-- Plasma storage for Pharmacology testing

-- Sample storage for Pharmacogenomic testing

-- Following a positive or reactive HIV test result: HIV viral load, CD4 cell count, HIV resistance testing at a local laboratory (optional, at the site's discretion, for clinical management), plasma storage.
+- HIV testing (see SSP Manual) - HBV and HCV testing to include hepatitis B surface antigen (HBsAg), hepatitis B surface antibody (HBsAb), hepatitis B core antibody (HBcAb) and hepatitis C antibody (HCV) tests - CBC with differential and platelets - Chemistry testing (BUN/urea, Na, K, Cl, CO2, CPK, creatinine, total protein, glucose, calcium, phosphorous, amylase, lipase, magnesium) - LFTs (AST, ALT, total bilirubin, alkaline phosphatase) - Fasting lipid profile (total cholesterol, HDL, triglycerides, LDL calculated or measured (participants should be fasting for at least 8 [preferably 12] hours prior to sample collection) - Syphilis serologic testing (men and women) - Urine for GC/CT testing for men and women. (may be replaced with a vaginal swab in women if desired) - Urinalysis (protein and glucose) - Urine test for pregnancy\ - Rectal swabs for GC/CT for men and women (for non-US sites, batch and ship to the HPTN LC; for US sites, testing will be performed locally) - Plasma storage - Plasma storage for Pharmacology testing - Sample storage for Pharmacogenomic testing (sites may choose to opt out of this testing if is not acceptable to local regulatory bodies or for other reasons approved by the protocol team) - Following a positive or reactive HIV test result: HIV viral load, CD4 cell count, HIV resistance testing at a local laboratory (real-time resistance testing for clinical management is optional, at the site's discretion), plasma storage.